sbrosinski/jenuecom/content/blog/celebrating.md

 I dodged several bullets that day.
 I never considered myself a beautiful woman, so I didn’t realize how precious my face is until my doctor said that I could lose feeling in my lips, tongue, and have a huge scar from the screws that he would use to wire a broken jaw shut.

 It was an excruciating experience, but I’m still here.
 So, today I’m celebrating life.
-I’m so happy to live a normal, simple, life completely undamaged and completely healed.
+I’m so happy to live a normal, simple life, completely undamaged and completely healed.